e-kot-unamur/boursiere-server/doc/routes.md

 ## GET /api/entries/stat

 Returns the current statistic about the event (only entries' info).
-An admin access token is required.
+An access token is required.

 ### Responses